 Where I actually did fuck up was with the animation.
 I’d never done anything animated beyond the slideshow stuff in Pointless Bob and Through the Fourth Wall or the seriously limited character animation in the two tests with Ciera, and I didn’t give myself the time to get the visuals to an acceptable level.
 Hell, my general inability to get work done and leave everything to the last minute resulted in me having to do all of the character animation in just under 18 hours.
 Really.
 Designing the characters, building the puppets, and animating all the dialogue, both in the talking heads and the orange background stuff.
 13 minutes of it.
 In 18 hours.

 It really shows in the final film.
 Despite doing some limited extra work on it between handing it in and uploading it to Vimeo a month or so later, it still looks like a film whose visuals were slapped together in a matter of hours.
 It’s been my intent ever since to go back and redo them, but I’ve recently decided on a full-on do-over for the film with Orange Blues Re:Animated.
-It will be the exact same film content-wise, just with higher-fidelity audio, a complete rescore by Ned Warren (who was as unhappy with his original score for the film as I was with my animation), and 3D animation to realise the “real world” segments (i.e. the orange background bits will remain 2D with the minimalist caricatures, but everything else will be 3D-animated instead).
+It will be the exact same film content-wise, just with higher-fidelity audio, a complete rescore by the composer (who was as unhappy with their original score for the film as I was with my animation), and 3D animation to realise the “real world” segments (i.e. the orange background bits will remain 2D with the minimalist caricatures, but everything else will be 3D-animated instead).
 I don’t have any kind of schedule or timeline to when I’m doing it, I have other projects to finish first, and I haven’t gotten any better with time management, not to mention the fact that I’m going into completely unfamiliar territory with the 3D stuff.
-That said, I do hope to have it out in 2016 sometime.
+That said, I do hope to have it out in 2016 sometime (BAHAHAHAHAHA -Future Ashley).
 Whether that will actually come to pass or not remains to be seen.